drupol/master-thesis/src/thesis/2-reproducibility.typ

 In the realm of mathematics, a function is typically isolated, operating solely on its provided arguments, with no external environmental factors influencing its output.
-Contrarily in #gls("CS"), it is quite common for a computation to interact with, and be influenced by, its surrounding environment during evaluation, which necessitates @def-evaluation.
+Contrarily in #gls("CS"), it is common for a computation to interact with and be influenced by its surrounding environment during evaluation, which necessitates @def-evaluation.

 ==== Pure Function <section-pure-function>